Deputy Head of School Medicine

-Dr Bereznicki commenced teaching at the School of Pharmacy in 2007, and is now Senior Lecturer in Pharmacy Practice.
+A/Prof Bereznicki commenced teaching at Pharmacy in 2007, and is now Associate Professor in Pharmacy Practice, Associate Head (Pharmacy) and Deputy Head of the School of Medicine.
 He teaches a diverse range of topics related to pharmacy practice including ethics, law, quality use of medicines, communication, non-prescription medicines and the identification and resolution of drug-related problems.
-He is also the School Honours Co-ordinator.
+He is also the Honours Co-ordinator.

-Dr Bereznicki graduated from the Tasmanian School of Pharmacy in 2002 with first class honours.
+Dr Bereznicki graduated from the University of Tasmania's Discipline of Pharmacy in 2002 with first class honours.
 In 2003, he was an inaugural recipient of a National Institute of Clinical Studies PhD Scholarship.
 His research program was focused on the implementation of strategies to improve the quality use of anticoagulants in the hospital and community settings.
-He was appointed at the Tasmanian School of Pharmacy in 2007 and is currently a Senior Lecturer in Pharmacy Practice.
+He was appointed at the University of Tasmania's Pharmacy in 2007 and is currently a Senior Lecturer in Pharmacy Practice.
 He is recognised as a leader in Australian pharmacy practice research and education, and has received a number of recent local and national awards recognising his work.
 He is dedicated to improving pharmacy practice in Australia through education, research and advocacy and was the 2008 Australian Young Pharmacist of the Year.
 In addition to his teaching and research activities, Dr Bereznicki is actively engaged in professional pharmacy practice; he works regularly in community pharmacy, writes regularly for the Australian Pharmacist and performs medication reviews and consultant pharmacist activities.

 Dr Bereznicki has been committed to improving the use and management of anticoagulants (such as warfarin) in Australia since his early career.
 Warfarin is a commonly used drug, particularly in the elderly, for stroke prevention.
 His work, therefore, has been focussed on strategies to improve the quality use of warfarin in the elderly via a range of innovative strategies.
 These projects have focussed on both the community dwelling and institutionalised elderly.
 He has published widely in local and international journals on this topic.
 His innovative research in anticoagulation management is internationally recognised and is currently being implemented to provide a unique, community-based, pharmacist-led service for all Australians (funding in the last 5 years exceeding $6.5M).
 He is also currently investigating the outcomes of warfarin therapy in elderly Australian veterans on behalf of the Department of Veterans Affairs.
 While research involving antithrombotic medications has been his major focus, Dr Bereznicki has also been involved in a number of other projects focussed on improving the quality use of medicines in community and hospital settings.